Why Does a Week Have 7 Days?

 - Moon (Monday)

-They also believed that each hour of the day was governed by one of the deities associated with the celestial bodies.
+The ancient Romans also believed that each hour of the day was governed by one of the deities associated with the celestial bodies.
 According to this planetary hours system, the 1st hour of the 1st day of the week was thought to be governed by the Moon.
 Following the above order for each consecutive hour, the 2nd hour was steered by Saturn, the 3rd hour by Jupiter, and so on.

 By applying this pattern to all 168 hours of the week (see image), the Romans associated the 1st hour of each weekday with following celestial bodies: